“Comparison is the thief of joy.” —Teddy Roosevelt

 Comparing yourself to other people, whether you perceive them to be better or less than yourself, can be unhealthy especially when it gets out of hand.

 Discover healthy ways on how to stop comparing yourself to others and be the best version of yourself:

-Practice Self Compassion: Self-compassion means showing yourself the kindness you show others and silencing that inner critic that is always comparing.
+Self-compassion means showing yourself the kindness you show others and silencing that inner critic that is always comparing.
 It also means embracing the idea that everyone has ups and downs, it is part of humanity and we don’t have to isolate as the only one that doesn’t have or isn’t doing.

 Practicing self-compassion also means being in the moment, your moment from where you are, and not only seeing the problem.
 Rather acknowledge that comparison is hard and that you won’t have to stay in that hard feeling.
 This feels better than shaming yourself or pretending you aren’t feeling the way you are.
 Acknowledge and move forward.

-Catch, Check and Change your Thoughts: Pay attention to how you think about a situation.
+Pay attention to how you think about a situation.
 The comparisons are merely a perspective.
 Our thoughts greatly affect how we feel and behave so work on challenging your negative thoughts when you have them, note whether there is value or truth in this line of thinking, and then look for a more balanced thought.

 Eating Psychology Therapist, | Blogger | Author